AbdurehmanSaleemi/yourAIAssistant/README.md

 Now we have to build actual tool that'll use all power of Langchain to get what we wanted.
-But instead of going this path, i went with my own idea So my ideas was fairly simple
+But instead of going this path, i went with my own idea So my idea was fairly simple
 - Divide the data using Langchain TextSplitter Function
 - Generate its Embeddings using OpenAI API
 - Upload them to supabase